jesuslopezpino/ExampleQuery/README.md

 ## ServiceImpl

-To create a ExampleQuery service instance you just need to create a class that extends the abstract class ServiceImp<VO extends BasicVO>
+To create a ExampleQuery service instance you just need to create a class that extends the abstract class ServiceImpl<VO extends BasicVO>

 ## Filters